Jfdedit3/SourceMadaLib/CludeUILibrary.md

 # CludeHub Library
-intruding suck ui library the only sucks i made is the ui so ugly ass hell for me but this ui library doesn't has a bug🐞
+intruding suck ui library the only sucks i made is the ui so ugly ass hell for me but this ui library doesn't has a bug🐞 and also don't pucking steal my gui make sure to add credit when your showcasing bruh no one will showcase this it's suck lol i will ravamp this shi

 # Credit
 bullshit72916 -> scripter
 paulparasplaythis -> animations
 clude80 -> UI library maker

-# skiddo
-don't pucking steal my gui make sure to add credit when your showcasing bruh no one will showcase this it's suck lol i will ravamp this shi

 # Source
 this is the siurce of the library you need this source because without this all nit will work